Ettwiller/blog/_posts/2016-03-15-welcome-to-jekyll.markdown

 But that's not all, what makes this technology so appealing is its versatility of applications.
 While we have been focus on prokaryotic TSS, Cappable-seq can can be used to sequence transcriptomes and garranties full length of transcripts, at least on the 5'end side.

 In Eukarotes, Cappable-seq is highlighting interesting subpopulation of transcripts.
 Contrary to prokaryotes, Eukaryotes nascent transcripts are quickly processed at the 5' end and the triphophophylated 5'end is remplaced by a CAP structure.
 Very few transcripts are believe to have an intact triphosphorylated end mostly because triphosphate RNA is a signal for infection by bacteria or viruses.
-Nonetheless transcripts from RNA polymerase I and III are triphosphorylated such as the 5S ribosomal RNA, SK7 and LS7.
-These transcripts are captured by Cappable-seq.
+Nonetheless transcripts from RNA polymerase I and III such as the 5S ribosomal RNA, SK7 and LS7 remain triphosphorylated.
+These particular transcripts are captured by Cappable-seq.

+I have not told you the whole story yet : Cappable-seq in addition of capturing the 5' triphosphate end also capture the 5' diphosphate.
+This means that transcripts that are originally capped can be decapped with an enzymes that leaves a diphosphate at the 5'end.
+This decapped trasncripts can then be captured by cappable-seq.